liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/chapter-5-request-lifecycle.md

 scoped data structure or indirectly by ensuring its use only occurs if the scope still exists.
 In addition the bridge must encode sufficient information in the action response that allows it to reestablish the data in this scope in subsequent in-scope requests.
-- For each render request, if a bridge request scope exists, restore its state to the current (container) request scope<sup>[[5.5](tck-tests.md#5.5)]</sup>.
+- For each header request, if a bridge request scope exists, restore its state to the current (container) request scope<sup>[[5.5](tck-tests.md#5.5)]</sup>.
 For any action parameters that have been preserved, the parameter is restored if and only if there isn't an existing parameter of the same name in the incoming request<sup>[[5.6](tck-tests.md#5.6)]</sup>.